-In a very small number of cases a child has a higher level of long-term needs and needs specific ongoing support.
+In a small number of cases, a child may have a higher level of long-term needs and require specific ongoing support beyond what can be provided with existing school funding.
 With parental consent, a request for Statutory Assessment is made to the Local Authority for an Education, Health and Care Plan to support the child's or young person's additional needs.